timf34/UnifiedOpenAccessArt/README.md

 Aggregating Open Access datasets from the world's top art museums into a unified repository.

+I encourage you to build something cool with this data!
+And if you do, please let me know, I'd love to see it!

 ## Museums Datasets Downloaded

 [x] mark if they're processed